gomezcatalina/Indicators/README.md

 # Supplementary material of the Technical Report: "Selection and evaluation of indicators for an Ecosystem Approach to Fisheries Management (EAFM)"

-This interactive supplementary material allows the reader to download and display the indicators.
-Indicators were further evaluated and a final suite is presneted in the technical report.
+This interactive supplementary material allows to display all indicators that were calculated and evaluated in the technical report.

 You can access the supplementary material in different ways.